slackapi/bolt-js/docs/_deployments/heroku.md

 ### Create an app on Heroku

 It’s time to [create a Heroku app](https://devcenter.heroku.com/articles/creating-apps) using the tools that you just installed.

-When you create an app, you can choose a unique name or have Heroku generate a random one.
+When you create an app, you can choose a unique name or have it randomly generated.

 > 💡 You can [rename a Heroku app](https://devcenter.heroku.com/articles/renaming-apps) at any time, but you may need to update your Git remote and app URL.